 Field Caption Data Type Description Behavior and Usage Connections Text This field is used internally by the GE Digital APM system to store connections in the diagram.
 This field does not appear in the Properties pane.
 Description Text Any additional information regarding the subsystem.
 On the System Subsystem datasheet, you can define this value manually by entering text in the Description box.
 This field appears in the General section.
 Diagram Binary This field is used internally by the GE Digital APM system to store the diagram.
 This field does not appear in the Properties pane.
 Element Properties Text This field is used internally by the GE Digital APM system to store element properties.
 This field does not appear in the Properties pane.
 Fixed Cost Number The cost of lost production when the subsystem fails.
 Fixed cost does not change as a result of other variables such as downtime.
 By default, this value is set to 0 (zero).
 This field appears in the Financial Consequences section.
 GUID Character A value that uniquely identifies the record within a System Reliability Analysis.
 This value is generated automatically by the GE Digital APM system and disabled.
 In System Reliability Analyses, GUIDs are used to identify records because Entity Keys will not exist until a record is saved.
 Because a System Reliability Analysis may contain unsaved records, it is necessary to use a value that uniquely identifies those records within the system.
 This field does not appear in the Properties pane.
+Has Strategy Logical This field indicates whether the current record has a corresponding System Strategy.
+This field does not appear in the Properties pane.
 Lost Production Cost Number The cost of lost production per unit of time when the subsystem is not running.
 By default, the Lost Production Cost is set to 0 (zero).
 This field appears in the Financial Consequences section.